arunneru/theta_gate_reliable_sequences_mEC/README.md

 python scripts/gen_ssets_I2E2.py
 ```

-2. Compile the main cpp file with specifications for the number of neurons, neuron types, number of synapses, synapse types and so on.
+2. Compile the main cpp file which has specifications for the number of neurons, neuron types, number of synapses, synapse types and so on.

 ```bash
 ./scripts/compilemany_I2E2_autonomous.sh
 ./scripts/compilemany_I2E2_toggle.sh
 ```

-3. run the simulation
+3. Run the simulation

 ```bash
 python scripts/run_a_I2E2_switching_autonomous.py
 pyton scripts/run_a_I2E2_switching_toggle.py
 ```

-The outputs are stored in the folder dir_output.
+After the simulation is over, the outputs would have been stored in the folder dir_output.
 use the accompanying plotting script to produce a figure similar to Fig.1.

 ```bash